-Postdoctoral Researchers are recruited into two research areas per call.
+Postdoctoral researchers will be recruited into two research areas per call.
 The first call (open March-May 2025) focuses on the research areas of Prevention and Care as well as Methods and Data.
-The second call (open November 2025-January 2026) focuses on the research areas of Innovation and Society as well as Ethics and Wellbeing.
-Applicants will define their own research topic within these four broad areas.
+The second call (open December 2025-February 2026) focuses on the research areas of Innovation in Society as well as Ethics and Wellbeing.
+Applicants will define their own research topic within these broad research areas.

-2.2.1 Research areas of the first call: The prevention and Care and Methods and Models

-Both genetics and environmental factors contribute to brain diseases, with environmental and lifestyle factors significantly influencing their global burden.
-In addition to genetics contributing to disease risk, we emphasize the importance of environmental and lifestyle factors.
-Effective prevention will require integrating large exposure datasets, multi-omics, imaging, epigenetics, and advanced data analytics to uncover biomarkers, assess disease risk and suitability of treatments.
+2.2.1 Research areas of the first call: The prevention and Care and Methods and Models exposure datasets, multi-omics, imaging, epigenetics, and advanced data analytics to uncover biomarkers, assess disease risk and suitability of treatments.
 This knowledge will support better personal lifestyle choices, identify therapeutic targets, reduce healthcare costs, and guide regulatory efforts to protect public health.